Alldlights/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su- switch the current user to a new user id -un Prints all the group the current is part of
+su- switch the current user to a new user id -un Prints all the group the current user is part of